tModLoader/tModLoader/PortingNotes_1.4.4.7.md

 ## NPC
 - Rename `NPCLoader.ScaleExpertStats`
-- NPCLoader.CanHitNPC should return a plain bool.
-The only use of "override true" below is to force the skeleton merchant to be hit by skeletons
 - The pile of NPCLoader.TownNPCAttack... hooks hurts me
 - Maintainability pass?
 Check for `NPCLoader`, `CombinedHooks`, `BuffLoader`, `PlayerLoader`